Rutgers vs. Northwestern NCAA Football Odds, Plays and Insights | October 16, 2021

 Rutgers vs. Northwestern College Football Odds, Plays and Insights

-Oddsmakers project a competitive game between Big Ten opponents when the Rutgers Scarlet Knights (3-3, 0-0 Big Ten) visit the Northwestern Wildcats (2-3, 0-0 Big Ten) on Saturday, October 16, 2021 at Ryan Field.
-Northwestern is a 2.5-point underdogs.
-A total of 44.5 points has been set for this matchup.
+Oddsmakers expect a tight game when the Rutgers Scarlet Knights (3-3, 0-0 Big Ten) visit the Northwestern Wildcats (2-3, 0-0 Big Ten) on Saturday, October 16, 2021 in a matchup between Big Ten opponents at Ryan Field.
+Rutgers is favored by 2 points.
+The contest has a point total of 45.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.